RayanBn/Introduction-to-GO/README.md

-# Introduction-to-GO
+# Introduction to **Go**

-## Instalation :
+## Installation :

-## Exercice 1:
+## Exercise 1:

-Using a loop, print every numbers between 1 and 100 !
+Using a loop, print every number between 1 and 100 !

-## Exercice 2:
+## Exercise 2:

-Do simple calculator function :
+Code a "**simpleCalculator**" function that adds two numbers together<br>
+This function takes 2 parameters:
+* The number on the left of the '**+**' operator
+* The number on the right of the '**+**' operator

 ```
 simpleCalculator(2, 2) -> 4
 ```
+You can add any other operation !

-## Exercice 3:
+## Exercise 3:

-Write "countLetter" function to count all letters from file and print it.
-This function take 1 parameter, the filepath.
+Write a "**countLetter**" function to count all letters from a file and print it.<br>
+This function take 1 parameter:
+* The file path of your file.

 ```
 countLetter("myFile")
 ```

-## Exercice 4:
+## Exercise 4:

-Write a "countWord" function whose objective is to count the number of times a word appears in a sentence.
-This function takes 2 parameters, the sentence you will search through and the word you look for in the sentence.
+Write a "**countWord**" function whose objective is to count the number of times a word appears in a sentence.<br>
+This function takes 2 parameters:
+* The sentence you will search through.
+* The word you look for in the sentence.

 ```
-countWord("", "")
+countWord("My cat is playing with my dog!", "my") -> 2
 ```

-## Exercice 5:
+## Exercise 5:

-Do simple error handling function to check parameter integrity !
+Make a simple "**checkThat**" function to check parameter integrity !<br>
+This function takes 1 parameter:
+* A list of input parameters.

 ```
 checkThat([1, 2, 3, 4, 5]) -> true
 checkThat([1, 2, 3, a, 5]) -> false
 ```

-## Exercice 6:
+## Exercise 6:

-Now, lets make function who append string into file !
-That function take 2 parameter, the file and the string :
+Now, let's make an "**appendTofile**" function which appends a string to a file !<br>
+That function takes 2 parameters:
+* The file you want to append to.
+* The string you want to append to your file.
 ```
 appendToFile("myFile", "append this") -> if file empty : "append this"
 appendToFile("myFile", "append this") -> if file is not empty : "... append this"